val-town/val-town-blog/src/content/blog/node-spawn-performance.md

 At Val Town we run your code in Deno processes.
 There are many request types where we spawn a new process to handle the request.
-While we're working [to reduce this](https://blog.val.town/blog/http-preview/), it is likely that we'll always have some requests that spawn a process, and we'd like them to be fast.
+While we're working [to reduce this by re-using Deno processes](https://blog.val.town/blog/http-preview/), it is likely that we'll always have some requests that spawn a process, and we'd like them to be fast.

 When under load, a single one of Val Town's Node servers cannot exceed 40 req/s and it spends 30% of the time blocked on calls to `spawn`.
 Why is it so slow?